SimplonTlse/SJSJ/README.md

 * [Closure](/glossary/CLOSURE.md): a way of referencing variables from a child function while retaining their value even if it changes in the parent function.
 * [CoffeeScript](/glossary/COFFEESCRIPT.md): a language that compiles into JavaScript.
 * [CORS](/glossary/CORS.md): a way for a server to make things accessible to pages hosted on other domains.
-* [CouchDB](/glossary/COUCHDB.md): a NoSQL database with JavaScript as query language and HTTP as API.
+* [CouchDB](/glossary/COUCHDB.md): base de données NoSQL avec JavaScript comme langage de requête HTTP et comme API.
 * [Currying](/glossary/CURRYING.md): a technnique that consists of changing a function that takes several arguments into a number of functions that each take one argument.

 ### D